Everything you need to know when choosing the perfect ski helmet

 Ski helmets come in three distinct styles, each with their own benefits.

-Full shell - A full shell helmet covers the whole head in the hard shell.
-That means you get the most protection from the top of the neck across your whole scull.
+Full shell – A full shell helmet covers the whole head in the hard shell.
+That means you get the most protection from the top of the neck across your whole skull.
 Often you’ll see young children and ski racers wear these, those that need maximum coverage.

 Half shell – This style is by far the most common and probably what you picture when you think of a ski helmet.
 They cover the majority of the head but have soft padding around the ears.

 Full face – Less common but you might see one every now and then.
 Ruroc is the specialist company producing this style and it looks a little like a motorbike helmet.
 The benefit: complete head, face and chin protection, they’re warm too!